 Another component of this project was a performing arts event, Animate Entities: Objects in Performance, held at the University of Toronto on March 18-19, 2016, sponsored by the Jackman Humanities Institute and the Centre for Drama, Theatre, and Performance Studies.
 This two-day festival brought together a group of artists, scholars, curators, poets, and puppeteers, who place the performative lives of objects at the centre of their work.

 This project investigates one of the slipperiest terms in contemporary thought and art-making: practice.
-Its various inflections – from practice as daily repetition, to practice as collective transformation – echo through conversations in art and theory, and would be well served by some clarification.
-Along with Marcus Boon, I am currently co-editing Practice, a volume in the Whitechapel Gallery/MIT Press series Documents of Contemporary Art (publication in Spring 2018).
-As a first attempt at collaborative writing on this subject, we presented a performance lecture – “We're Talking About Practice: Ten Non-Theses” – at the second annual Performance Philosophy conference in Chicago, April 2015.
+Its various inflections – from practice as daily repetition, to practice as collective transformation – echo through conversations in art and theory, and have a special meaning for practitioners in the performing arts.
+Along with Marcus Boon, I edited Practice, a volume in the Whitechapel Gallery/MIT Press series Documents of Contemporary Art (published in February 2018).
+We are currently launching the book with events in London, Berlin, and Toronto, with further events and publications to come.

 This book project, which grows out of my dissertation research, investigates the reclamation of cultural practices that supposedly belong to the collective past.
 Focusing on performance in present-day settler-colonial North America, the book offers alternatives to the dominant modes of appropriating “tradition” as heritage or property.
 Its central chapters put into constellation four projects: a queer, festive and politicized reclamation of Jewish ritual; an Indigenous remixing of several musical traditions; a performance institute that draws on everyday “abandoned practices”; and a food movement that revives traditional techniques of fermentation.
 In their various ways, these experiments grapple with tradition across profound gaps in historical and cultural continuity.
 In so doing, they work through complex histories of colonization, shame, and abandonment, while moving toward spaces of shared capacity and collective action.